fsi-open/form-extensions-bundle/Resources/doc/installation.md

-# Installation in 4 simple steps
+# Installation in 2 simple steps

+**IMPORTANT!!** This bundle is deprecated.
+In order to integrate CKEditor with FSi Admin Bundle use [this solution](https://github.com/fsi-open/resource-repository-bundle/blob/master/Resources/docs/ckeditor.md).

 ## 1. Download FSi Form Extensions Bundle